 - There won’t be an intermediary between you and your school.
 In some situations, it’s helpful to have a third-party involved in any work-related issues you have while abroad.
 It isn’t uncommon for schools to steamroll English teachers who didn’t use an agency, because they know there isn’t anyone watching them.
 They practically have free-reign to do as they please.
 If you educate yourself on the rules of the region and learn your rights as a foreigner, life can be difficult for you.
 It’s something you should take into consideration.

-If You Choose to Go Solo:
+If You Choose to Go Alone:

 If you choose to find a teaching job on your own, be sure to research standard teacher contracts for that region.
 Schools will try to get away with paying you below market value.
 Get to know the market for your services before hunting for a job.